alk3mist/temno/doc/adr/0002-use-pydantic-for-the-yasno-api-response.md

-# 2. Use Pydantic for the Yasno API response
+# 2. Use Pydantic for Yasno API response

 Date: 2024-12-27